tareksakakini/CliqueApp/TEST_CASES_1029.md

 3. [Notifications - Medium] I still need to work on making sure I stop receiving notifications on a device I'm logged out of

-8. [Realtime updates - Medium] This needs rethinking.
-Now I mostly have to manually refresh

-20. [Chat - Dynamic spacing that doesn't go above 60%]
-21. [Chat - Add profile picture next to name of sender]
-22. [Chat - Add crown next to host]
-23. [Chat - Investigate rare cases where the message box does not clear]

 DONE: